Understanding Currencies and Exchange Rates

 So who decides how much a currency is worth?
 For a handful of countries, it’s pretty straightforward: these countries pick a commonly used currency, usually the U.S. dollar or the euro, and “peg” their own currency’s exchange rate to this currency.
 For example, Belize’s central bank decided its currency would be worth one-half of a U.S. dollar.
 Such currencies are called fixed or pegged.
 Countries usually peg their currencies to maintain stability for investors, who don’t want to worry about fluctuations in the currency’s value.
 If a currency’s value drops, for example, the value of the investment would drop as well.

 But most exchange rates aren’t fixed—they’re “floating,” meaning their values constantly change depending on various economic factors.
-As of March 2021, one U.S. dollar is the equivalent of about seventy-two Indian rupees.
-Ten years ago, a dollar was worth fifty rupees.
-And forty years ago, you only needed eight rupees to get one dollar.
+As of June 2023, one U.S. dollar is the equivalent of about eighty-two Indian rupees.
+Twelve years ago, a dollar was worth fifty rupees.
+And a little over forty years ago, you only needed eight rupees to get one dollar.
 Over time, the value of the rupee has depreciated, or gone down, making it worth less.
 Sometimes a currency that depreciates is described as getting weaker because you can buy less foreign currency with it.
-On the flip side, the Israeli new shekel was worth just nineteen U.S. cents in 2003, but its value has grown over time, trading in for thirty cents in March 2021, a nearly 60 percent increase.
+On the flip side, the Israeli new shekel was worth just nineteen U.S. cents in 2003, but its value has grown over time, trading in for twenty-seven cents in June 2023, a 42 percent increase.
 Over this time period, the shekel got stronger or more valuable; in other words, the currency appreciated.

 Appreciation = getting stronger = worth more = higher value